BioBoost/course-linux-essentials/docs/07-locating-things/README.md

 If you are looking for a binary file on your system, `whereis` can help you it.
 It attempts to locate the desired program in the standard Linux places, and in the places specified by the environment variables `$PATH` and `$MANPATH`.

 ::: tip `$PATH`
 The `$PATH` environment variable contains a list of the directories where linux should search for commands that are being executed from the command line.
-You can request the content of the variable by using the `echo` command as follows: `echo $PATH`.
+You can request the content of the variable by using the `echo` command as follows: `echo $PATH` or using the `env` command that will output all environment variables.
 If the user for example wants to execute the `touch` command, linux will look in the directories specified in `$PATH` one by one looking for the `touch` binary.
 :::

 ```bash